12UE/CreateRemoteThreadUltra/README.md

 The motivation for creating this repository is to address the claim made by some individuals on the internet that passing more than one argument to a remote function is impossible.
 The repository aims to provide a solution for passing multiple parameters to a remote function without resorting to shellcode.

-For more detailed information and code examples related to this topic, you can refer to the following repository:
+For more detailed information and code examples related to this topic, you can refer to the following repository:[CreateRemoteThreadPlus](https://github.com/lem0nSec/CreateRemoteThreadPlus).
 # The Problem
 When using the `CreateRemoteThread` function from `kernel32.dll` to create a remote thread, typically only one parameter can be passed to the remote thread function.
 This is because the fifth parameter `lpParameter` of the `CreateRemoteThread` function accepts only a single `LPVOID` parameter, which is a pointer to arbitrary data.